Month 05 Physical Development

 Crawling is still a few months away, but she may already be on the move.
 While she's lying on her tummy, she may be able to wriggle forward, especially if there's a toy in front of her for motivation.
 You can help her move by pressing your hands against the soles of her feet.
 She'll instinctively push off and lunge forward.

 When you put her down on her back, she'll start wiggling and kicking.
 You can add to the fun by grabbing her feet and helping her pedal the air.
 She has probably already mastered the skill of rolling over from her belly to her back, but going in the opposite direction takes extra work.
 While she's lying on her back, try giving her the gentlest nudge to help her roll over.
-She'll probably squeal like she's on an amusement park ride.
+She'll probably squeal like she's on a merry-go-round.

 Learning to sit